Neural networks representing the endocannabinoid system.

 The ECS and entourage effect are the mechanisms behind the scenes that make cannabis so effective.
 As research into each continues and we learn more, it becomes easier to choose cannabis products and gauge how they may affect us.
 While a lot is left to learn, our understanding of cannabis is better than ever, and that translates to more effective decision-making in a dispensary.

 If you’re ready to set out on a cannabis expedition of your own, Boone Town Provisions is where you can stock up with the guidance of an expert team.
-We’re ready for you — shop now and sign up for updates to get the latest news, product drops, knowledge gems, and more.
+Visit us seven days a week!
+Shop now and sign up for updates to get the latest news, product drops, knowledge gems, and more.
+Visit us seven days a week!

 Come Back Again